 - Final payment is due 60 days before departure.

 - Pay as much as often as you like until the due date.

-- If you cancel your spot earlier than 60 days before departure, you can apply your payment to any trip within the next year.
+- If you cancel your spot with 45 days notice before departure, you can apply your payment to any other trip.

 - No refunds on deposits.